 Many Arawak left Antigua about A.D.
 1100.
 Another tribe, the Carib people, who also came from Venezuela, raided those who remained.

-The Caribs’ were superior fighters with developed weapons, which helped them to defeat most Arawak nations, in the West Indies.
+The Caribs’ were superior fighters with developed weapons, which helped them defeat most Arawak nations in the West Indies.
 They enslaved some Arawak and cannibalised others.
-It’s hard to imagine living in a time when one’s future might include being eaten or if lucky enslaved, but this was the way things were at the time.
+It’s hard to imagine living in a time when one’s future might include being eaten or, if lucky, enslaved, but this was the way things were at the time.
 Tribal differences were evident to the island people.
 However, European invaders had great difficulty in differentiating between the various natives they encountered.

-The indigenous people of the West Indies all made excellent sea vessels, which they used in the Atlantic and Caribbean.
+The West Indies indigenous people all made excellent sea vessels, which they used in the Atlantic and Caribbean.
 As a result, the Arawak and Carib travelled much of South American and the Caribbean islands.
 Their descendants still live throughout South America, notably in Brazil, Venezuela and Colombia.